linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forwards and Futures Notes.md

 Tables 6 and 7 demonstrate that an arbitrageur can make a costless profit if $F_{0, T} \neq S_0e^{(r-\delta)T}$

-- This analysis ignores trading fees,  bid-ask spreads,  different interest rates for borrowing and lending,  and the possibility that buying or selling in large quantities will cause prices to change.
+- This analysis ignores trading fees,  [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spreads]],  different interest rates for borrowing and lending,  and the possibility that buying or selling in large quantities will cause prices to change.
 - The effect of such costs will be that,  rather than there being a single no-arbitrage price,  there will be a no-arbitrage bound: a lower price F and an upper price F such that arbitrage will not be profitable when the forward price is between these bounds.
 - Suppose that the stock and forward have bid and ask prices of$S^b < S^a$and$F^b < F^a$,  a trader faces a cost k of transacting in the stock or forward,  and the interest rates for borrowing and lending are$r^b > r^l$.
 	- In this example we suppose that there are no transaction costs at time T,  with the forward settled by delivery of the stock.